ellaFosterMolina/regress3d/README.md

-We recommend you start with the vignette on [linear models](https://ellafostermolina.github.io/regress3d/articles/linear_models_3d.html), which will introduce you to working with the interactive images, interpreting the regression surface, and understanding the marginal effects.
+We recommend you start with the vignette on [linear models](https://ellafostermolina.github.io/regress3d/articles/linear_models_3d.html), which will introduce you to working with the interactive images, interpreting the regression surface, and understanding how the marginal effects are depicted.

 ## Installation